mikakrooswijk/cordova-mongodb-storage/README.md

 `collection` the collection that is to be queried <br>
 `filter` the filter for the document to be deleted <br>

-`returns` A promsie that resolves to a JSONArray containing the document deleted, false if there was no document found matching the filter.
+`returns` A promise that resolves to a boolean, true if the document was deleted, false if there was no document found matching the filter.

 ```js
 window.plugins.mongodb.deleteOne('exampleDatabase', 'exampleCollection', {"exampleKey": "exampleValue"})